rekabro/gitpractice/README.md

 # gitpractice
-This is a repo for practising the git workflow
+This is a repo for practising the git workflow.
+Why not?.. :)